Dr. Anna Carollo Cross, Executive Director

 In 2014, she received her Doctorate in Educational Leadership from Boston College.

 A Conversation with Anna

-Last week, Trish Appert, MWNN Board Chair, and Marisa Rowe, MWNN Board Member sat down with Anna to find out more.
-Over steaming plates of Vietnamese noodles we peppered her with questions.
+February 2016 – Trish Appert, MWNN Board Chair, and Marisa Rowe, MWNN Board Member sat down with Anna to find out more.
+Over steaming plates of Vietnamese noodles, we peppered her with questions.

 “What appealed to you about this opportunity?” was the first question.

-We wanted to know what she hopes to accomplish in the is new role.
+We wanted to know what she hopes to accomplish in this new role.

 “I hope we are able to grow the organization into one that becomes the premier resource for nonprofit leadership development.
 I can’t think of many things that are more important to an organization than the quality of the leadership that drives the mission and vision.
 I think MWNN has a responsibility to help grow the next generation of leaders and I hope I can play a part in that process.”

 Anna shared her hopes of learning about the wonderfully varied work done by those in the nonprofit sector and finding out how she can be a voice for the community.
 She promised to “emphasize the importance of forming relationships and connecting people who share common goals.”
 She said she will “bring 100% of everything I have in my 30-year toolbox fully expecting that I am going to pick up a few more tools along the way from the master craftsman who have come before me!”

 We asked “What do you care about?” and she replied: “Community, helping people lean in the direction of their better angels, stretching the boundaries of what’s possible, keeping a perspective on what’s important.”